wuyongjianCODE/Cyclic-learning/README.md

 Official implementation of Cyclic Learning: Bridging Image-level Labels and Nuclei Instance Segmentation.
 The original paper link is here: [TMI link](https://ieeexplore.ieee.org/document/10124051).
-This project provide code for experiments based on hovernet.
+This project provide code for experiments based on hovernet.Link to [Experiment part 1](https://github.com/wuyongjianCODE/Cyclic) .
 ## Installation

 - Our project is developed on Hovernet.
 We modify some config for our specific task.